BlueN1nja1/Twelve/README.md

 -Loop and Shuffle Controls in the notification

 -Cloud Providers are now optional!
+(Labtest builds only until 2.0.0 is stable...)

 Downloads:
 ---------------------------------------------------------------------------------------------------------------------